-Chocolina’s baking mix was the perfect solution for the cookies, as they allowed me to spend more time on decorating without spending hours in the kitchen.
-In no time they provided a tasty and successful cookie batter base.
+Chocolina’s baking mix was the perfect solution for the cookies, as it allowed me to spend more time decorating without spending hours in the kitchen.
+In no time the mix provided a tasty and successful cookie batter base.

 - Chocolina Coconut Dark Chocolate Cookie Mix